TheHadiAhmadi/TestTestCMS/docs/Page.md

 ### Page Creation and Management
 * Create, Update, Delete Pages: Users can create new pages, update existing ones, and delete pages as needed.
-* Page Listing: Display a comprehensive list of all pages with search and paging capability managed within FluentCMS .
+* Page Listing: Display a comprehensive list of all pages with search and paging capability managed within TestTestCMS .
 * Page Templates: Utilize pre-defined templates to quickly create consistent and visually appealing pages.
 * Drag-and-Drop Interface: Use a drag-and-drop interface to easily add, move, and organize content blocks on a page.
 * Plugins: Add pre-defined plugins or custom plugins to specific blocks of a page by simple drag-and-drop.
 For more details, refer to the [Plugin Definition](./PluginDefinition.md).